-- Provides detailed information to the clinical teacher including comments on instructional delivery, use of supportive materials, and classroom management skills. - Has discussions with the clinical teacher about: - Literacy concerns of their students; - Student behavior both generally and specifically; - o Inclusion situations and students with special needs; - Diversity issues; - Curriculum and instructional practices; and - Confers with the clinical teacher and the cooperating teacher as often as needed to encourage and assist. - Assists with challenges encountered in relationships with the cooperating teacher(s), staff and/or students. - Assesses the clinical teacher's sense of "self-assessment" and determines any need(s) for further guidance to develop self-assessment skills. - Evaluates the clinical teacher by: - Giving both written and face-to-face feedback to the clinical teacher after each observation; - Diagnosing, along with the cooperating teacher, the clinical teacher's strengths and weaknesses and prescribing methods for achieving competencies; - Completing a midterm evaluation, being sure to share it with the clinical teacher before providing a copy to the Director of Field Experience and Community Partnerships; - Completing the final summative evaluation form and returning it to the Director of Field Experience and Community Partnerships in a timely manner; and - Assigning the final grade (pass/fail or graded).
+- Provides detailed information to the clinical teacher including comments on instructional delivery, use of supportive materials, and classroom management skills. - Has discussions with the clinical teacher about: - Literacy concerns of their students; - Student behavior both generally and specifically; - Inclusion situations and students with special needs; - Diversity issues; - Curriculum and instructional practices; and - Confers with the clinical teacher and the cooperating teacher as often as needed to encourage and assist. - Assists with challenges encountered in relationships with the cooperating teacher(s), staff and/or students. - Assesses the clinical teacher's sense of "self-assessment" and determines any need(s) for further guidance to develop self-assessment skills. - Evaluates the clinical teacher by: - Giving both written and face-to-face feedback to the clinical teacher after each observation; - Diagnosing, along with the cooperating teacher, the clinical teacher's strengths and weaknesses and prescribing methods for achieving competencies; - Completing the final TEA Summary form and returning it to the Director of Field Experience and Community Partnerships in a timely manner; and - Assigning the final grade (pass/fail or graded).
 The cooperating teacher gives substantial input into the final grade. - Is alert and responsive to potential problems.
-Initiate reassignment with the Director of Field Experience and Community Partnerships if necessary. - Informs the Director of Field Experience and Community Partnerships regarding special situations that may arise and areas of concern. - Participates in the Growth Contract /Probation intervention process should it become necessary, assisting the cooperating teacher while also supporting the clinical teacher.
+Initiate reassignment with the Director of Field Experience and Community Partnerships if necessary. - Informs the Director of Field Experience and Community Partnerships regarding special situations that may arise and areas of concern. - Participates in the Growth Contract / Probation intervention process should it become necessary, assisting the cooperating teacher while also supporting the clinical teacher.